hongtaoh/hongtaoh.github.io/content/en/blog/2021-06-17-effective.md

 #### 2.2.1 Principles of personal change

-How to build habits that brings research excellence?
+How to build habits that bring research excellence?
 Be aware of the gap between your *actual* daily behavior and your *ideal* daily behavior, and try to narrow the gap by changing your *actual* behavior.
 Once the gap is gone, you can set higher goals.

 - Set simple goals.